Abdullah-Kharusi/Abdullah-Kharusi/README.md

 ## 🛡️ About Me

-I'm a Cybersecurity Specialist based in Muscat, Oman, with over four years of experience in enterprise IT and cybersecurity.
+I'm Abdullah Al Kharusi, a Cybersecurity Specialist based in Muscat, Oman, with over four years of experience in enterprise IT and cybersecurity.

-I enjoy designing secure networks, troubleshooting complex infrastructure issues, and continuously improving my technical skills through hands-on labs.
+I enjoy solving complex networking and security challenges, building enterprise lab environments, and continuously expanding my expertise in Network Security, Cloud Security, and AI Security.

+I'm passionate about hands-on learning and documenting real-world labs, troubleshooting guides, and automation projects that help me grow as a security professional.

+I'm currently working toward becoming an Enterprise Security Architect with a strong focus on secure enterprise infrastructure, Zero Trust, cloud platforms, and AI-driven security.

 ---